vishalcloudyuga/dcos-docs/1.9/administration/installing/deploying-a-local-dcos-universe.md

     $ systemctl start dcos-local-universe-http
     ```

+1. Download the [dcos-local-universe-registry.service][3] definition.

-4. Add the [dcos-local-universe-registry.service][3] definition to each of your masters at `/etc/systemd/system/dcos-local-universe-registry.service` and then start it.
+4. Add the `dcos-local-universe-registry.service` definition to each of your masters at `/etc/systemd/system/dcos-local-universe-registry.service` and then start it.

     ```bash
     $ cp dcos-local-universe-registry.service /etc/systemd/system/dcos-local-universe-registry.service